Manga Classics: Les Misérables (Review)

 The format is a little wonky.
 Despite being an English-language production, it’s presented with right-to-left pages and panel arrangements, as if it were adapted from Japanese.
 That in itself isn’t a problem – I’ve read plenty of manga that way – but the story is choppy enough that there are places where I had to do a double-take before I realized that no, I hadn’t read that in the wrong order, it just didn’t flow.

-This is further complicated in the digital edition, where (at least on ComiXology) you still flip pages to the right, but of course the panels proceed to the left.
+This is further complicated in the digital edition, where (at least the original ComiXology release) you still flip pages to the right, but of course the panels proceed to the left.
 Guided View mostly avoids this, as it not only shows panels one at a time, it will often split large panels in such a way as to send you to the earlier word balloon first.

 The artist and writer each say a bit about the process, appropriately enough in essay and comic strip form.
 There are also a couple of joke strips about Little Cosette that could be fun as a regular feature.